-ENTREPRENEUR – YRITTÄJÄ (Finnland 2018, Virpi Suutari, DOK.panorama).
+ENTREPRENEUR – YRITTÄJÄ (Finland 2018, Virpi Suutari, DOK.panorama).
 The start-up dream: investors are queuing up.
 Demand for Pulled Oats, a meat-free alternative to pulled pork, is outstripping production capacity.
 Meanwhile a family firm that runs a little fun fair is fighting for survival.
 What makes an entrepreneur?

-PUSH (Schweden 2019, Fredrik Gertten, DOK.panorama).
+PUSH (Sweden 2019, Fredrik Gertten, DOK.panorama).
 “You’ve changed,” reads the large-scale graffiti emblazoned across many of Toronto’s apartment buildings.
 The madness of global gentrification seems to be never-ending but Leilani Farha, a UN Special Rapporteur, is fighting against the greed of the real estate industry.

-THE CHINESE WILL COME (Serbien 2018, Tanja Brzakovic, DOK.panorama).
+THE CHINESE WILL COME (Serbia 2018, Tanja Brzakovic, DOK.panorama).
 Chinese migrants are hardly noticed in Serbia.
 They work in agriculture and trade, supplying the population with cheap everyday products.
 But a state visit by the Chinese president promises future-oriented changes.

 SAKAWA (Belgium, Netherlands 2018, Ben Asamoah, BEST OF FESTS).
 It is common knowledge that people can assume new identities on the internet.
 Yet many people are misled, for example on online dating sites.
 The Ghanaian protagonists in SAKAWA know how to take advantage of the widespread loneliness in the West.
 A film about internet scamming and global inequity.